brightbox/docs.brightbox.com/content/guides/cli/port-translation.md

 This behaviour can be used to host multiple SSL sites on a single server or load balancer.

-For example, let's assume we need to host two SSL sites on our server, one for `cats.com` and the other for `dogs.com`
+For example, let's assume we need to host two TLS/SSL sites on our server, one for `cats.com` and the other for `dogs.com`

-We configure our Apache web server so that cats.com listens on port `443` as usual:
+We configure our Apache web server so that `cats.com` listens on port `443` as usual:

     Listen 443